Grand Teton: Name

 Grand Teton's name was first recorded as Mount Hayden by the Washburn-Langford-Doane Expedition of 1870.
 However, the name "the Grand Teton" had early currency.
-The Edition of April, 1901 of the USGS 1:125,000 quadrangle map of the area shows "Grand Teton" as the name of the peak.
+The edition of April, 1901 of the USGS 1:125,000 quadrangle map of the area shows "Grand Teton" as the name of the peak.
 A United States National Park named "Grand Teton National Park" was established by law in 1929.
 By 1931, the name Grand Teton Peak was in such common usage that it was recognized by the USGS Board on Geographic Names.
 Another shift in usage led the Board to shorten the name on maps to Grand Teton in 1970.

-In terms of etymology for the mountain's naming, the most common explanation is that "Grand Teton" means "large teat" or "large nipple" in French (téton), named by either French-Canadian or Iroquois members of an expedition led by Donald McKenzie of the North West Company.
+In terms of etymology for the mountain's naming, the most common explanation is that "Grand Teton" means "large teat" or "large breast" (téton) in French, named by either French-Canadian or Iroquois members of an expedition led by Donald McKenzie of the North West Company.
 Unsubstantiated claims exist that the mountain was named after the Teton Sioux tribe of Native Americans, even though this tribe lived about 200 miles (320 km) away in the Dakotas, not Wyoming.
 Moreover, in terms of etymology studies, the Teton Sioux tribe's name is stated as being "not related" to the Grand Teton.